 If you are looking to get headshots in Los Angeles – or any other market – you might be wondering what size your headshot should be.
 There is no standard size and the answer to this question is both very simple and can be technically difficult too.
 It all depends on the application – how will it be used?
-Is it for LinkedIn, Actor’s Access, Facebook, Twitter, something else?
+Actor headshots can be cropped or sized similar or quite different than corporate headshots.
+So, is it for LinkedIn, Actor’s Access, Facebook, Twitter, something else?
 And will it be printed?

 Print remains highly relevant; despite the belief we live only in an online or digital world.
 So, it is first important to have a quick understanding of the difference between sizes for prints and digital forms.